Length: 36 – 50 cm

 Weight: 550 – 1,500 g

-Peregrine falcons have black crowns and napes and white cheeks.
-Their eyes are black with a yellow eye-ring.
-Their bills are grey with black tips and their legs and feet are yellow.
+On the head peregrine falcons have a black crown and nape, and white cheeks.
+The bill is grey with a black tip and yellow cere, the eyes are black with a yellow eye-ring, and the legs and feet are yellow.

-Peregrine falcons return to the same nesting site year after year.
+Peregrine falcons breed from late February to mid-April, and return to the same nesting site year after year.
+They produce one or two broods a year.
 They nest on high cliffs but also in cities and towns on the ledges of tall buildings such as churches and skyscrapers.
-They line their nests with fine grasses and other vegetation.
+The male selects the nest site which is scrape lined with fine grasses and other vegetation.

 Peregrine falcons hunt at dawn and dusk.
-They will hunt on the wing or from a high perch catching other small and medium sized birds in mid-air, plucking the feathers from their prey before eating them.
+They hunt on the wing or from a high perch and will eat small prey in flight.

 Where to see them

-Peregrine falcons can be seen all year round around rocky cliffs and upland areas during breeding season.
+Peregrine falcons can be seen all year round across the UK except the highlands of Scotland.
+Look out for them around rocky cliffs and upland areas during breeding season.